CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Authorization.md

 ## Authorization with Bearer Token (beta)

-The Dashboard API v1 also supports Bearer authentication using the standard `Authorization` header parameter with the value being a string beginning with `Bearer `. *Note: This authorization method is in beta*
+The Dashboard API v1 also supports Bearer authentication using the standard `Authorization` header parameter.
+The value will a string beginning with the word `Bearer ` followed by your Meraki API key.

+*Note: This authorization method is in beta*

 ```json